ibowditch/userdocs/internal.md

   * Click Edit Inbound Rules
     * Update inbound rule for buckraYYMMDD
     * Click Source=Custom, and select My IP - this will update home IP if changed.
+    * **NB: Check that default security group** (normally sg-bbc0cbc4) is included with a PostGresql rule in inbound rules
+      * This allows all instances in my EB domain to access the RDS
 * Open pgadmin on dev machine
   * Make backup of current prd RDS on AWS
     * Select and open AWS prd server - currently bushfire2-prd2-rds2